GrinlexGH/deps/README.md

 This is particularly useful when switching between **CMake toolchains** or [**VS Code kits**](https://gist.github.com/GrinlexGH/cffbe9727b7183d7044e2c4af378ffd2).

-## When to use add_subdirectory() or system wide packages instead
+## When to use system wide packages instead

-Use `add_subdirectory()` for static libraries that must match your project's compiler flags and runtime options or if you need to use Link Time Optimization.

-For all other external dependencies, prefer this system to reduce build complexity.
-Of course large libraries like Qt, that you will never want to build from source, are better handled via system packages and `find_package(EXACT)`.
+Of course large libraries like Qt, that you will never want to build from source, are better handled via system packages.

 ## Usage example